Puresharper/Puresharp/README.md

 - **How dependency is configured?**
 _Simply use Metadata&lt;T&gt;.Value into lambda expression when configuring a component._

-- **Is constructor injection prevent cyclic reference betwwen component?**
+- **Is constructor injection prevent cyclic reference between component?**
 _No, cyclic references are a feature.
 When an instance is created, it is not really the case, a lazy proxy instance is prepared to minimize unused resources retention and allow cyclic references._

 ### Aspect Oriented Programming